phoenix-blue/HA_Blueprints/README.md

 ---

-By following this guide, you will have an automation that dynamically tracks new WhatsApp user and group IDs, keeping your `input_select` entities updated in real-time.
-This can be especially useful for creating custom notifications, filtering messages, or logging interactions.
+By following this guide, you will have an automation that dynamically tracks new WhatsApp user and group IDs, interacts with Home Assistant’s Assistant in real-time, and keeps your `input_select` entities updated.
+This can be especially useful for creating custom notifications, filtering messages, and logging interactions.